2022–24 Postdoctoral Fellow in International Humanities in the Department of Anthropology and the Cogut Institute for the Humanities

 Michael Berman is Postdoctoral Fellow in International Humanities in Language and Health in the Department of Anthropology and the Cogut Institute for the Humanities.
 His research focuses on how different forms of care and listening constitute modes of governance.
 His first book manuscript, “Heart of a Heartless World: Alienation, Compassion, and Listening in the Making of Secularist Japan,” follows religious professionals in Japan in their efforts to ameliorate suffering.
 It argues that the political transformation of compassion into altruism has strengthened the category of religion while vitiating the traditions comprised by that very category.
 His second project, tentatively titled “Bad Vibrations: Listening, Care, and National Defense,” draws attention to ways that governance and care intersect in prisons, cities, and borders.
 More specifically, it considers how the nation-state is formed in acts of listening for signs of trauma, aggression, and violence.

 Manimporok (Maro) Dotulong is Postdoctoral Fellow in International Humanities in Modern East Asia in the World in the Department of East Asian Studies and the Cogut Institute for the Humanities.
 He received his DPhil in history from the University of Oxford.
 He specializes in multilingual archival research and the transnational history of larger insular Asia (Japan, Southeast Asia, and Australasia) and the Western Pacific.
-Focusing on questions of how nature shapes the course of history, his research explores the temporality and spatiality of competing modernities, the intellectual history of ordinary people, cultures of everyday life (and everyday death), and topics such as indigeneity, local knowledge, and technological change.
+Focusing on questions of how nature shapes the course of history, his research explores competing modernities and the intellectual lives of ordinary nonstate actors, as well as topics ranging from indigeneity and local knowledge to environment and technological change.
 He is currently working on a book that covers the history of East- and Southeast Asian transnational connections born from the ocean.
-It is a project that examines how currents, winds, and marine biota shaped the life and times of ordinary seafolk — and focuses on the ways they carved out autonomous spaces for themselves in the interstices of 19th- and 20th-century empires.
-He is also co-editing a volume offering new transnational approaches to the study of the “Opening of Japan” and is involved in a dictionary project for the Tondanese language, a local language of North Sulawesi (Indonesia).
+It is a project that examines how currents, winds, and marine biota shaped the life and times of ordinary seafolk — and focuses on the ways they carved out autonomous spaces and times for themselves in the interstices of 19th- and 20th-century empires.
+He is coeditor of a forthcoming volume offering new transnational approaches to the history of Japan’s global connectivity and is also involved in a dictionary project for the Tondanese language, a local language of North Sulawesi (Indonesia).

 Eric Johnson is Mellon Postdoctoral Fellow in Native American and Indigenous Art and Architecture in the Department of History of Art and Architecture and the Native American and Indigenous Studies Initiative and the Cogut Institute for the Humanities.
 He earned his Ph.D. in anthropology from Harvard University in 2021.
 His research combines archaeological and historical methods to examine intersecting effects of colonialism and capitalism in North America, specifically northern New Jersey.
 His current book project, “An Archaeology of Settler Capitalism: Appropriating and Industrializing Wampum Manufacture in New Jersey (1770–1900),” exposes the entwined nature of capitalist and settler ideologies through the untold story of Euro-American settlers who produced Indigenous shell beads for export to the fur trade.
-As part of this work, he consulted with Michaeline Picaro (Turtle Clan Tribal Preservation Officer of the Ramapough Nation of New Jersey), leading to his current collaborative research project.
-The Ramapough have identified hundreds of potential stone landscape sites in ancestral Munsee territory that are not currently recognized by state agencies as Indigenous heritage.
-Combining landscape surveys, historical mapping, and Indigenous knowledge, the Mapping Munsee Landscapes project seeks to survey, contextualize, and ultimately preserve at-risk sites in Munsee territory while interrogating settler-state criteria for recognizing Indigenous architectural heritage.
+He has begun a new project examining potential stone landscape features of the Northeast that are not currently recognized by state agencies as Indigenous heritage.
+Combining landscape surveys, mapping, and re-reading the colonial archive of New Netherland, this project seeks to survey, contextualize, and ultimately preserve at-risk sites while interrogating settler-state criteria for recognizing Indigenous architectural heritage.

 Hannah Rose Silverblank is Mellon Postdoctoral Fellow in Critical Classical Reception in the Departments of Classics and Comparative Literature and the Cogut Institute for the Humanities.
 Her research focuses on how meaning is constituted and exchanged across time, languages, species, and embodied differences.
 Her book project, “Listening to the Monster in Greek Poetry,” tunes into the monster’s cosmic positioning in more-than-human worlds by attending to the aesthetics of nonhuman sonic expression in ancient Greek poetry.
 Several of her recent and forthcoming publications have focused on the role of disability and/or queerness in translation theory, lexicography, reception theory, and the occult arts and sciences.
 Her teaching philosophy is informed by her research in disability studies and the wisdom of disability justice movements.
 She is therefore committed to creating inclusive and collaborative classroom experiences for her students.
 She earned her DPhil in classical languages and literature at the University of Oxford in 2017, and she taught in various humanities departments at Haverford College from 2017–22.